Aerial work platform

 Regardless of the task they are used for, aerial work platforms may provide additional features beyond transport and access, including being equipped with electrical outlets or compressed air connectors for power tools.
 They may also be equipped with specialist equipment, such as carrying frames for window glass.
 Underbridge units are also available to lift operators down to a work area.

 As the name suggests, cherry pickers were initially developed to facilitate the picking of cherries.
 Jay Eitel invented the device in 1944 after a frustrating day spent picking cherries using a ladder.
-He went on to launch the Telsta Corporation, Sunnyvale, CA in 1953 to manufacture the device.
+He went on to launch the Telsta Corporation, Sunnyvale, California in 1953 to manufacture the device.
 Another early cherry picker manufacturer was Stemm Brothers, Leavenworth, WA.
 Other uses for cherry pickers quickly evolved.